-If it is essential that JMX clients be able to monitor your custom MBeans, WebLogic Server MBeans, and the JVM's platform MBeans through a single MBean server, you can configure the runtime MBean server to be the JVM platform MBean server.
+In this release of WebLogic Server, the WebLogic Runtime MBean Server is the JVM platform MBean server.
+As such, JMX clients can monitor your custom MBeans, WebLogic Server MBeans, and the JVM's platform MXBeans through a single MBean server.
 With this option:

-Local applications can access all of the MBeans through the MBeanServer interface that java.lang.management.ManagementFactory.getPlatformMBeanServer () returns.
+Local applications can access all of the MBeans through the MBeanServer interface that java.lang.management.ManagementFactory.getPlatformMBeanServer

+() returns.